Josta/jst_assets/README.rst

 | **SVG Symbols (external)** | ``<svg class="icon icon-x more-classes"><use xlink:href="/typo3temp/jst_assets/jst_assets_icons.svg#icon-x"></use></svg>`` |
 +----------------------------+----------------------------------------------------------------------------------------------------------------------------+

-There is a IconViewHelper that you can use which will always output the correct code depending on your configuration:
+There is an IconViewHelper that you can use which will always output the correct code depending on your configuration:

 ::